 Banks have staff to pay and lights to keep on, so they have to make money somehow.
 For businesses, this often means monthly service fees or charges for using certain services.

-It’s pretty common to find banks charging maintenance fees to keep accounts open.
+It’s common for banks to charge maintenance fees to keep accounts open.
 The best options provide the means to waive these charges through specific criteria.
-Some have no way to avoid these fees, so be sure to investigate.
-Online banks like Axos and Lili have free business banking accounts without any monthly fees at all.
+Some cannot avoid these fees, so be sure to investigate.
+Online banks like Axos and Lili have free business banking accounts without any monthly fees.

 Most banks charge for transactions and cash deposits beyond a listed amount each month.
 You’ll likely pay a flat rate for wire transfers into and out of your business.